 That afternoon, we visited one of Jerry’s favorites, the Computer History Museum.
-I’m not really into computers, but I loved the displays on everything from super computers to handheld devices and gaming.
-The two hours we spent here were not enough.
+I’m not really into computers, but I loved the displays on everything from supercomputers to handheld devices and gaming.
+The two hours we spent there were not enough.

 Wandering San Francisco